Pariyatti/mobile-spikes/docs/backend/where-we-are-today.md

 - Steven D: writing this template, volunteer helping with Pariyatti's backend and mobile app, new to Pariyatti; knows little
 - Steve H: 8 years as Pariyatti staff and probably the person to fill out most of this template.
-- Ankur N: AT and Pariyatti staff; will help Steve H capture information in this doc
+- Ankur N: Pariyatti staff; will help Steve H capture information in this doc
-- ???
+- Brihas S: Executive Director and longest-term staff member.
+Has been involved with the setup of all the backend systems that exist today.
 - ???

 ### External